superfly/docs/rails/the-basics/backup-and-restoring-data.html.md

 Save your credentials in a secure place, you won't be able to see them again!
 ```

-This provisions and launches a new Fly database server with the snapshot you specified.
+This provisions and launches a new Fly Postgres database server with the snapshot you specified.

 ## Connect the Restored Database